About Me

 Hey, I’m Andrew Vasilyev, though online I usually go by “retran”.
 I’m a developer, mentor, and curious human currently living in Amsterdam.

-I got into programming early — when I was five, I typed my first program from a children’s book called “Logibul au pays de l’informatique”.
-That one moment sparked a lifelong interest in figuring out how things work and how to make them better.
+My programming journey started early — when I was five, I typed my first program from a children’s book called “Logibul au pays de l’informatique”.
+That single moment sparked a lifelong passion for figuring out how things work and how to make them better.

-In school, I competed in programming contests and loved the puzzle-solving side of code.
-Later, I drifted through game dev experiments, enterprise platforms, and service architectures before finding my place in developer tools and applied AI.
+In school, I dove headfirst into programming contests, loving the thrill of solving puzzles.
+Later, my path drifted through game dev experiments, enterprise platforms, and service architectures before I finally found my calling in developer tools and applied AI.

-At Ozon.ru, I led a small team that built a loyalty system for millions of users — which somehow worked on day one.
-At Acumatica, I built an API framework and helped streamline mobile clients development.
-Later at 1C Company, I worked on a virtual machine and debugger, and helped plug their dev tools into VS Code and Eclipse.
+At Ozon.ru, I led a small team that built a loyalty system for millions of users — and somehow, it worked flawlessly from day one.
+At Acumatica, I built an API framework and helped streamline mobile client development.
+Later at 1C Company, I dove deep into the world of virtual machines and debuggers, and even helped plug their dev tools into VS Code and Eclipse.

 In 2018, I joined JetBrains, where I spent several years building tools for .NET developers.
-I mentored 8 interns (earning the unofficial title “head of interns” in the .NET team), ran internal workshops, and co-built features like inlay hints, predictive debugging, and static analyzers for Entity Framework — many of which stuck around in ReSharper and Rider.
+I had the privilege of mentoring 8 interns (earning the unofficial title of “head of interns” on the .NET team), running internal workshops, and co-building features like inlay hints, predictive debugging, and static analyzers for Entity Framework — many of which are still around in ReSharper and Rider.
 Eventually, I led the ReSharper AI team, where we integrated LLMs and RAG into everyday developer workflows.
 Here’s a demo if you’re curious.

 Teaching and mentoring have always been close to my heart.
-I’ve taught “IDE Development” at Higher School of Economics and Constructor University, and earlier taught programming and machine learning at Moscow Aviation Institute.
+I’ve taught “IDE Development” at the Higher School of Economics and Constructor University, and earlier in my career, I taught programming and machine learning at the Moscow Aviation Institute.
 From 2021 to 2022, I mentored students in algorithms at Practicum by Yandex.

 When I’m not writing code, I like taking apart gadgets, experimenting with compilers, or building little tools just for the fun of it.
 My GitHub is a mix of serious projects and playgrounds.